iliapnmrv/react-native-urovo/README.md

 ### Symbology

-Symbology is an Enum that contains all barcode types that are supported by current version on urovo scanners
+The Symbology enum contains all supported barcode types for the current Urovo scanner version

 ```ts
 enum Symbology {